GardenGroupUO/Adsorber/Documentation/source/Prelude_Info_for_Adsorbate_script.rst

 * ``'-x'``: This is the ``(-1,0,0)`` vector
 * ``'-y'``: This is the ``(0,-1,0)`` vector
 * ``'-z'``: This is the ``(0,0,-1)`` vector

+The ``Adsorber`` program will use the `Rodrigues formula <https://en.wikipedia.org/wiki/Rodrigues%27_formula>`_ to rotate the molecule by this axis onto the "normal" vector of the surface.

 Specifying the **rotations** variable
 =====================================